 Note - If you enter a wrong PIN, in case of a WAN interface failure, the connection via 3G/UMTS cannot be established.
 Instead, the 3G/UMTS failover checkbox of the RED appliance will automatically be unselected.
 Thus, the wrong PIN will only be used once.
 When the WAN interface comes up again, a warning will be displayed for the RED appliance: A wrong PIN was entered for 3G/UMTS failover uplink.
 Please change the login data.
 When you open the Edit RED dialog box, a message is displayed which tells you that the 3G/UMTS failover was automatically unselected.
 Correct the PIN before selecting the checkbox again.
 Please note that after three connection attempts with a wrong PIN, the SIM card will be locked.
 Unlocking cannot be done via the RED appliance or Sophos UTM.
-The signal strength for the most supported 3G/UMTS USB Sticks is displayed in the Live Log and the RED 50 LCD display.
+The signal strength for most supported 3G/UMTS USB sticks is displayed in the live log and the RED 50 LCD display.

-- Mobile network: Select the mobile network type, which is either GSM or CDMA. - APN: Enter your provider's Access Point Name information.

-• Dial string (optional): If your provider uses a different dial string, enter it here.
+- APN: Enter your provider's Access Point Name information. - Dial string (optional): If your provider uses a different dial string, enter it here.
 Default is 99#.